kihwal/mercury3sc/README.md

 you need to issue an antenna select command after changing the band.

 Beep and verbose mode selections are saved to EEPROM.

+## Notes on RP2040, Raspberry PI Pico

+The code is in the rp2040 branch.
+Since it is a 3.3V device, level converters are needed for the four UART signal lines.
+For the digital outputs, the default low power output won't be enough to drive most cirscuits.
+The 12mA pad is selected.